sanjsingh07/Domi-chain/docs/src/staking.md

 ---

-_Note before reading: All references to increases in values are in absolute terms with regards to balance of ANLOG.
+_Note before reading: All references to increases in values are in absolute terms with regards to balance of SOL.
-This document makes no suggestion as to the monetary value of ANLOG at any time._
+This document makes no suggestion as to the monetary value of SOL at any time._

-By staking your ANLOG tokens, you help secure the network and [earn rewards](implemented-proposals/staking-rewards.md) while doing so.
+By staking your SOL tokens, you help secure the network and [earn rewards](implemented-proposals/staking-rewards.md) while doing so.

 You can stake by delegating your tokens to validators who process transactions and run the network.